mrajashree/Documents/PingIdPConfiguration.md

 <h2> Rancher UI </h2>
 Back to Rancher UI, click on `Test`.
 This will provide you the login form, once authenticated, access control will be enabled

-<h2> Pre-existing SP connection </h2>

-1. If SP connection is already created for PingFederate IdP configuration, to get the IdP metadata, go to Server Configuration -> ADMINISTRATIVE FUNCTIONS -> Metadata Export ->  USE A CONNECTION FOR METADATA GENERATION, and use the existing connection from dropdown presented

-2. Make sure the SP Connection's following fields are set correctly:
-* Partner's Entity ID (Connection ID)
-* Base URL
-* Assertion Consumer Service URL (Endpoint)